bhall2001/revigniter-restserver/README.md

     PRIMARY KEY (`id`)
 ) ENGINE=InnoDB DEFAULT CHARSET=utf8;
 ```
-The class will look for an HTTP header with the API key on each request.
-An invalid or missing API key will result in an HTTP 403 Forbidden.
+The Library looks for an HTTP header with the API key on each request.
+An invalid or missing API key results in an HTTP 403 Forbidden.

 By default, the HTTP will be X-API-KEY.
 This can be configured in config/rest.php.
 ```